About Me

 Once, when I was 20 years old and at the Legion playing euchre (a card game) at the table, the winners and losers sit down and put their name card down.
 I saw a name I recognized.
 I asked her, "what is your name?" and she told me.
 I said, "I am Lori Anne."
 It was my grandmother.
 She started crying and said she had not seen me since the day I was born.
 I was 20 at the time.
 So that is how I met my grandmother.
 I was 8 months pregnant with my son.
 My grandmother lived in an apartment, 2 buildings over from me.
 I am not sure why or how this would even happen.

-Where was I born?
-What hospital?
-How much did I weigh?
-Who was the doctor that delivered me?
-Was I baptized?
 There are no baby pictures of me until I was with mom at 13 months of age.
 The same as my brothers and sisters.
 There are 2 pictures of them when they were small together.
+That has I think more than anything set me off on this journey the quest to find pictures of myself and brothers and sisters.
+I have unfortunately never found anymore baby pictures.

-My next sister to me in my adopted family is now 78, and there is 20 years difference between us.
-My other brothers and sisters have since passed.
-My oldest nephew is now 71.
+My sister next to me in my adopted family is now 84, and there is 20 years difference between us.
+My other brothers and sisters have since passed away now.
+My oldest nephew is now 78 years old.
 He has been like a brother to me my whole life.
 Being raised the way I have, I never noticed the difference in the age of my siblings; but others who were not family seemed to always point that out to me.

 There is too much detail to go into, but tracing the family tree has been a passion of mine.
 Asking questions, pretty much my whole life.
-I have pictures on Facebook so that my nieces and nephews can see pictures of their parents and grandparents.
 I have organized 2 family reunions from Alberta.
 I took everything with me on a plane to Ontario, for the reunions.
 They were both a great success.
-I can't tell you how many people have now passed, who had come to those reunions.

 Always treasure the moments with family and friends, and ask questions today.
 Don't wait for tomorrow - it may not be there.